vishalcloudyuga/dcos-docs/1.9/usage/pods/examples.md

 }
 ```

-This pod declares a “web” endpoint that listens on port 80. <!-- DOES NOT WORK.
-JSH 9/30/16 2:05PM -->
+This pod declares a “web” endpoint that listens on port 80. <!-- Validated.
+JSH 9/30/16 3:23pm -->

 ```json
 {